 We want to make sure you fully understand your treatment.
-Below outlines the benefits, expectations, and risks with Latisse (bimatoprost ophthalmic solution) 0.03% treatment.
+BBelow outlines the directions, benefits and risks with Latisse (bimatoprost ophthalmic solution) 0.03% treatment.

 Bimatoprost ophthalmic solution 0.03% (Latisse) has been proven to make lashes longer, fuller, and darker.
 It works by extending the growth phase of your eyelashes.

 The development of longer, thicker, and fuller eyelashes is gradual and was noted after 2-4 months of treatment in clinical studies.
 When discontinued, lashes gradually returned to their baseline.

 Number (%) of subjects with at least a 1-grade increase from baseline in Global Eyelash Assessment (Primary Efficacy Endpoint – Week 16)

 The most frequently reported adverse reactions were eye itching, redness, and irritation; dry eye symptoms; and eyelid skin darkening and redness.
 These reactions occurred in less than 4% of patients.